apfrod/nntp/README.md

 nntp: New new tab page
 ======================

-Chrome extension for minimal new tab page
+Chrome extension for minimal, customisable new tab page